creativescala/creative-scala/book/src/pages/part-two-introduction.md

 We will take a computational approach to statistics.
 This means we'll get the computer, rather than fancy mathematics, to do the work for us, which I think leads to a clearer understanding of these topics (particularly if you are a programmer!)

+## Setup

+To work through this part of the book use a new project.
+Download from Github.